CONDITIONS OF POSSIBILITY FOR THE OVERREPRESENTATION OF HOMELESSNESS AMONG INDIGENOUS PEOPLES

 SUPPORTING SERVICE USERS: WHY SOCIAL WORKERS SHOULD ADOPT A MICRO AND MACRO APPROACH TO CARE

-Note: The second image is a picture of an art installation that hangs in the Native Child and Family Services
+Note: The first featured image is a picture of an art installation that hangs in the Native Child and Family Services

 References used in article:

 - Baines, D. (2011).
 Doing Anti-Oppressive Practice: Social Justice Social Work (2nd ed).
 Halifax: Fernwood Books, Ltd.

 - Baskin, C. (2011).
 Strong helpers’ teachings: The value of Indigenous knowledges in the helping professions.
 Toronto: Canadian Scholars’ Press.

 - Canadian Observatory on Homelessness (2012) Canadian Definition of Homelessness.
 The Homeless Hub.
 Retrieved from: http://www.homelesshub.ca/homelessdefinition/